My Camino pilgrimage started at Pamplona, at lower right, for 450 miles of hiking and biking…

 The first 10 days after [Pamplona] – on the hike – were pretty miserable.
 My left foot constantly throbbed, until it blistered up and got tough.
 But the day off in Burgos helped a lot.
 And since then we’ve made good progress.
 Still, we had to implement a Plan B, which involves renting bikes in Leon and cycling the remaining 194 miles.

-And speaking of Burgos, here’s a picture of the city’s famous cathedral.
-It shows my fellow traveller, and was taken on the morning of September 26, on the way out of town.
-(That took over an hour, hiking.)
+And speaking of Burgos, here’s a picture of the city’s famous Cathedral.
+My fellow traveller and I took over an hour, hiking, to get out of the city from there, on the morning of September 26, 2017.

 You can get a better idea from the map at the top of the page.
 It took ten days to hike from Pamplona to Burgos, where we too our first day off.
 It took another 10 days to reach Leon, where we took our second day off and picked up our pre-ordered bikes.
 Then that long section from Leon to Burgos – some 195 miles of the 450 – we covered in seven days.